afeish/afeish/README.md

 <p align="justify">I believe I would be an excellent fit for this position since I am a software engineer with a wide variety of experience in the field.</p>

 <p align="justify">I tend to view myself as a generalist since I try not to focus on any given technology.
-My skills range from PHP(CI, Laravel), Node, React, Vue, React-Native, Flutter, Django to Mysql, Postgres, MongoDB, and I have 10+ years of experience. </p>
+My skills range from Golang(CI, Gin), Java, Node, Vue, FastAPI to Mysql, Postgres, MongoDB, and I have 10+ years of experience. </p>

-<p align="justify">As a software engineer, I'm familiar with GitHub, GitLab, etc for version control and Jira and Trello for tasks management.</p>
+<p align="justify">As a software engineer, I'm familiar with GitHub, GitLab, etc for version control and Jira for tasks management.</p>

 <p align="justify">Also, I'm familiar with several kinds of testing systems.
 I have been exposed to a wide variety of technologies in my career and consider myself to be very adaptable.</p>